 What is a skills framework?

-It is an organized system that assists companies in discovering, evaluating, and developing skills required for diverse job roles.
-It offers a systematized method to determine skills.
-With this, businesses ensure that their workforce aligns well with organizational objectives.
+A skills framework is an organized system that assists companies in discovering, evaluating, and developing the skills required for diverse job roles.
+It offers a structured method for defining and managing skills.
+With this, businesses can ensure that their workforce aligns well with organizational objectives.

 Components of an Effective Skills Framework